Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Abstract

 \section{Abstract}

-The Eastin-Knill theorem is a central result of quantum error correction which states that a quantum code cannot correct errors exactly, possess continuous symmetries, and implement a universal set of gates transversely.
-As a way to circumvent this result, there are several approaches in which one either gives up on exact error correction or continuous symmetries.
-In this context, it is common to employ a complementary measure to fidelity as a way to quantify quantum state distinguishability and benchmark approximations in error correction.
-Despite having useful properties, evaluating fidelity measures stand as a challenging task for quantum states with a large number of entangled qubits.
-With that in mind, we address two distance measures based on the sub- and super-fidelities as a way to bound error approximations, which in turn require lower computational cost.
-We model the lack of exact error correction to be equivalent to the action of a single dephasing channel, evaluate the fidelity-based distances both analytically and numerically, and obtain a closed-form expression for any quantum state.
-We illustrate our bounds with two paradigmatic examples, a $N$-qubit mixed GHZ state and a $N$-qubit mixed W state.
+The Eastin-Knill theorem is a central result of quantum error correction theory and states that a quantum code cannot correct errors exactly, possess continuous symmetries, and implement a universal set of gates transversely.
+As a way to circumvent this result, there are several approaches in which one gives up on either exact error correction or continuous symmetries.
+In this context, it is common to employ a complementary measure of fidelity as a way to quantify quantum state distinguishability and benchmark approximations in error correction.
+Despite having useful properties, evaluating fidelity measures stands as a challenging task for quantum states with a large number of entangled qubits.
+With that in mind, we address two distance measures based on the sub- and superfidelities as a way to bound error approximations, which in turn require a lower computational cost.
+We model the lack of exact error correction to be equivalent to the action of a single dephasing channel, evaluate the proposed fidelity-based distances both analytically and numerically, and obtain a closed-form expression for a general $N$-qubit quantum state.
+We illustrate our bounds with two paradigmatic examples, an $N$-qubit mixed GHZ state and an $N$-qubit mixed $W$ state.